 In 2013, the Minnesota State Legislature asked for a pollinator report to address the decline in pollinators.

 The report includes a proposal to establish a pollinator bank to preserve pollinator species diversity, as well as a proposal to create and enhance pollinator nesting and foraging habitat and the establishment of pollinator reserves or refuges.
-The report also includes the process and criteria the commissioner would use to perform a special review of neonicotinoid pesticides registered by the commissioner for use in this state currently and in the future.
+The report also includes the process and criteria the commissioner would use to perform a special review of neonicotinoid insecticides registered by the commissioner for use in this state currently and in the future.

 This pollinator report was developed in consultation with the Minnesota Department of Natural Resources, Minnesota Department of Transportation, Minnesota Board of Water and Soil Resources and representatives of the University of Minnesota.